Scholastica Law Review Submissions Insights

 When do law reviews open?

-As was the case in all previous Scholastica submission cycle data pulls, most law reviews began opening in late January and late July, and the days with the most law review openings were February 1st, followed by August 1st.
-Anecdotally, we've heard many editors refer to those dates as their markers for the beginning of the spring and fall submission seasons.
+Each time we've pulled this graph, the data has remained relatively constant.
+Last year, as was the case in all previous years analyzed, most law reviews began opening in late January and late July, and the majority of openings occurred on February 1st and August 1st.
+Anecdotally, we've heard many editors refer to those dates as their markers for the beginning of the "spring" and "fall" submission seasons.
+We know, spring starts quite early in the world of law reviews!

 A quick methodological note: Journals can open and close their Scholastica submissions portal anytime they want, and many do so twice a year (e.g., open in the spring and close for summer, then open again in the fall and close for winter) — so a single journal could count two times in the above chart.

-Since 2022, we have observed around a 20% increase in law reviews closing and reopening submissions throughout the year (so not staying open year-round) — going from 35% in 2022 to the current 56%.
+Since 2022, we have observed that around 20% more law reviews are closing and reopening submissions throughout the year (so not staying open year-round) — going from 35% in 2022 to the current 54%.
 Authors can check our automatically updating table of all law reviews that accept submissions via Scholastica to see which are open at any given time.

 Scholastica regularly reminds law reviews to close their accounts when not reviewing submissions.
 Over the years, we have heard from some law reviews that they remain open year-round to have more papers to consider when they are ready to fill their books.
 In such cases, we advise the editors to add a note to their "For Authors" page explaining that they are seeking rolling submissions with information on the points during the year when they plan to review articles (e.g., we review submissions during the months of XYZ).